3mdeb/news-and-ideas/_posts/2018-10-09-enabling-ecc-on-pc-engines-apu2.md

 > * Risk aversion

-Usually, ECC can fix only single bit, and detect two changed bits in ECC word, but with this SoC a variation named `x4 ECC` is used:
+Usually, ECC can fix only single bit, and detect two changed bits in ECC word, but with AMD Embedded G series GX-412TC SoC included in PC Engines apu2 platform a variation named `x4 ECC` is used:

 > The x4 code uses thirty-six 4-bit symbols to make a 144-bit ECC word made up
 > of 128 data bits and 16 check bits.
 The x4 code is a single symbol correcting